Fortress (2001 video game): Development

 Fortress was originally announced in June 2000 as a PlayStation and Dreamcast game under development by Promethean Designs with the title "Fortris".
-In January 2001, Majesco Entertainment announced that it had acquired the game, then titled "Fortres", alongside nine other titles for release on the GBA.
+In January 2001, Majesco announced that it had acquired the game, then titled "Fortres", alongside nine other titles for release on the GBA.
 The game was given a final name change the following month.
 Development moved from Promethean Designs to Pipe Dream Interactive, Majesco's internal developer.
 Majesco announced in July 2001 that Fortress was to be published in PAL regions by THQ as part of an international publishing deal between the two corporations.

 Reception

 Fortress received generally mixed reception, holding a 64 out of 100 on Metacritic.
 GamePro writer Stardingo felt that it was hard to control due to not being able to see your entire fortress, but still found the game fun to play.
 IGN writer Craig Harris felt the game was unfinished, though he appreciated some of its "clever ideas" and wished he could see a better version of it someday.